Alzheimer's Documentary Series

 Getting lost, not knowing where I am, driving on the wrong side of the road.

-(light upbeat music) >>My name's Laurie Scherrer, and I'm a person living with dementia.
+(gentle music continues) (car humming) >>My name's Laurie Scherrer, and I'm a person living with dementia.

 We currently live in Albertville, Alabama.